QEDteam/laravel-css-inliner/README.md

 For installing laravel css inliner, either add qed/laravel-css-inliner to the require section in your project's composer.json, or you can use composer as below:

+Latest version should work with Laravel 7 and later

 ```
 composer require qed/laravel-css-inliner
 ```